Tuesday, 23 July 2024

 I liked the concept well enough, but the haunted house-nature felt a bit too much like a repeat of an earlier game I played with this group.
 So I just used the hook of needing to burglar an art gallery, transplanted the place from the UK to Virginia as a colonial-style plantation mansion, gutted the building and stuffed in...

 BESTOW is the first time I've ever seen a working, playable hypercube scenario in a tabletop RPG.
 Hypercubes are one of those tropes for weird puzzle dungeons; Ross Payton's version is a cut above the rest, easy to wrap your head around and easy to run at the table, so you can follow and narrate your group's path through an extradimensional maze.
-What BESTOW does not have space for (due to the 1500-word limit on Shotguns) is a solid lead-in and conclusion, but those we can steal from other scenarios.
+What BESTOW does not have space for (due to the 1500-word limit in the Shotgun Scenario contest) is a solid lead-in and conclusion, but those we can steal from other works.

 Night Floors is an older scenario that was reworked as the opening chapter of Dennis Detwiller's haunting Impossible Landscapes campaign.
 A real tour the force of alienation and helplessness, it's both a fresh, modern take and a faithful dedication to the King in Yellow part of the Mythos.
 It's also far too bleak for me to inflict on my players.
 But I can lift enough of the art-themed fin-de-siècle scenery to dress up the romp through BESTOW.